ESL Lesson Plans

 VIEW LESSON

 Do you sleep like a baby, or do you toss and turn all night?
-In this ESL lesson, students will learn about sleep and various things that can affect normal sleep patterns.
-This lesson features a video of two experts who debunk the most common myths about sleep.
-Students will learn and practice the use of passive voice, reporting verbs, and vocabulary relating to this topic.
-This lesson includes plenty of engaging discussion activities and worksheets that have been developed for adult and teenage learners.
+In this lesson, students will explore sleep and the various factors that can affect normal sleep patterns.
+The lesson features a video of two experts debunking common myths about sleep.
+Students will learn and practice using the passive voice, reporting verbs, and related vocabulary.
+The lesson includes engaging discussion activities and worksheets specifically designed for adult and teenage learners, ensuring an interactive and informative learning experience.

 Lesson Objectives